gskorupa/examples/service_web_gui/webgui.md

 An additional advantage is that apart from running the Store Service, we do not need to install anything else.
 We only need a text editor and a web browser.

 ## Page view
-We will prepare a simplified website template that has a permanent menu and two pages: home page and product browser.
+We will prepare a simplified website template that has a static menu and two pages: home page and product browser.
 To get a responsive view we use the Boostrap grid system.

 SCREENSHOTS